History of ExxonMobil: Lee Raymond era (2001–2005)

+Rex Tillerson as CEO (2006–2016)

+ExxonMobil announced that Rex Tillerson would replace Raymond as CEO of the company.
+With 2005's $36 billion net income being a year of record profits in both company history as well as world history up to that point, ExxonMobil gave Raymond a $400 million retirement package, described as being among history's most generous.
+Raymond's package included pensions from the company, stock options, a $1 million consulting deal, two years of home security, personal security, a car and driver, and use of a private jet.
+Raymond's retirement package was widely criticized as being an example of the increasing the wealth gap in the United States, especially during a time where oil prices were at high levels, though the company defended its generous retirement package by explaining that Lee's leadership helped increase ExxonMobil's stock price by 500% and become the largest oil company in the world.

 In 2008, ExxonMobil started to phase-out from the United States direct-served retail market by selling its service stations.
 The usage of Exxon and Mobil brands was franchised to the new owners.

 In 2010, ExxonMobil bought XTO Energy, the company focused on development and production of unconventional resources.

 In 2011, ExxonMobil started a strategic cooperation with Russian oil company Rosneft to develop the East-Prinovozemelsky field in the Kara Sea and the Tuapse field in the Black Sea.
 In 2012, ExxonMobil concluded an agreement with Rosneft to assess possibilities to produce tight oil from Bazhenov and Achimov formations in Western Siberia.
 In 2018, due to international sanctions imposed against Russia and Rosneft, ExxonMobil announces that it will end these joint ventures with Rosneft, but will continue the Sakhalin-I project.
 The company estimates it would cost about $200 million after tax.

 In 2012, ExxonMobil started a coalbed methane development in Australia, but withdrew from the project in 2014.

 In 2012, ExxonMobil confirmed a deal for production and exploration activities in the Kurdistan region of Iraq.